 Aker’s ownership agenda

-Aker holds 21.2 per cent of the shares in Aker BP.
-Aker’s aim is to reinforce Aker BP as a key operator on the NCS, and we support the company’s ambitious targets for growth in its organic portfolio and through value-generating transactions.
-Aker BP’s strong operational performance and improvement programme for operational safety and efficiency are reducing both costs and CO2 emissions per produced barrel of oil.
-In our capacity as owner, Aker is encouraging Aker BP to operate with lowest possible cost and emissions.
+Aker holds 21.2 percent of the shares in Aker BP.
+Aker’s aim is to reinforce Aker BP as a key operator on the NCS, supporting the company’s ambitious targets for organic growth and through value-generating transactions.
+Aker BP’s strong operational performance and improvement program for operational safety and efficiency are reducing both costs and CO2 emissions per produced barrel of oil.
+As owner, Aker works to ensure that Aker BP operates with the lowest cost and emissions possible.

-Alvheim has through several years had very good uptime and production results.
-Its development is based on the history of an organization and partners focusing on opportunities, implementing new technology while staying focused on delivering safe, reliable and cost-effective operations.
-The award of new licenses in the area increases growth opportunities.
+Alvheim started production in 2008, and has larger recoverable oil and gas resources than originally estimated, very good uptime and production results.
+The Alvheim area also consists of the Boa, Vilje, Volund, Bøyla, and Skogul fields, which are produced via Alvheim FPSO.
+Its development is based on the history of an organization and partners focusing on opportunities, implementing new technology while staying focused on delivering safe, reliable, and cost-effective operations.
+Aker BP’s ambition is to produce one billion barrels through the Alvheim FPSO.
+New wells and tie-ins of other fields in the area are important steps towards achieving the goal.

 On 5 October 2019, the Johan Sverdrup field came on stream more than two months ahead of schedule and NOK 40 billion below budget.
 This giant oil field will be a major contributor to Aker BP’s production and earnings growth in the years to come.